Keegan Brown

-Keegan Brown (born 5 November 1992) is an English professional darts player who plays in Professional Darts Corporation (PDC) events.
-He won the 2014 PDC World Youth Championship.
+Marc Keegan Brown (born 5 November 1992) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+He has won two ranking PDC Players Championship titles.
+Brown reached the quarter-finals at the 2014 Grand Slam of Darts and the 2023 World Series Finals.

+In his youth career, Brown won the 2014 PDC World Youth Championship.

 Career

 Early career

 Brown began playing darts at the age of nine and was playing in men's county league games for the Isle of Wight at the age of 13.

 He qualified for the 2011 PDC Under-21 World Championship but lost to Michael van Gerwen 2–4 in the last 64.

 In January 2012, Brown entered the Professional Darts Corporation's Q-School event in an attempt to earn a two-year tour card.
 He achieved this by finishing seventh on the Order of Merit after the four days of play, comfortably inside the top 24 who won their places.
 He mainly concentrated his 2012 season around Youth Tour tournaments, winning the 14th event in September.
 However, he also posted some impressive results out of the handful of main tour events he did play, most notably in the fifth and sixth Players Championships.
 In the former he lost to Justin Pipe 2–6 in the last 16, and in the latter he defeated the likes of James Wade, Andy Hamilton and Terry Jenkins, before losing in the semi-finals 1–6 to Dave Chisnall.

 Brown entered 2013 ranked world number 86.
 He lost 3–5 to Joey Palfreyman in the second round of the UK Open having beaten Keith Rooney and Shaun Griffiths in prior rounds.
 Brown played a combination of Challenge Tour and ProTour events during the year with his deepest run on the main tour coming at the ninth Players Championship in October, which was highlighted by a second round 6–1 victory over Phil Taylor, before he was beaten 2–6 in last 16 by Mark Dudbridge.